Frangidha/AS-blog/README.md

 3. This will create a duplicate of the full project in your GitHub repository.

 # Credits
+Special thanks to my mentor, Gareth McGirr ([Gareth-McGirr](https://github.com/Gareth-McGirr)), for his invaluable guidance, bug-finding assistance, and constant motivation throughout the development of this website.
+Gareth's expertise and encouragement have been instrumental in improving the functionality and inspiring me to continually learn and grow as a developer.
 # Content

+This project incorporates insights and knowledge from relevant research articles obtained through [ResearchGate](https://www.researchgate.net/).
+These scholarly publications, accessed on ResearchGate, have enriched the project's content and supported its objectives.
+The articles were properly cited within the project's posts, ensuring appropriate attribution and acknowledgment.
+By leveraging the expertise shared on ResearchGate, the project benefits from authoritative information and insights from experts in the field.
+The inclusion of research articles enhances the project's credibility, promotes evidence-based information, and adheres to academic integrity standards.
 # Acknowledgements
+This project acknowledges the following resources and individuals who contributed to its development:

+- **Code Institute Curriculum:** The Code Institute curriculum was utilized as a valuable learning resource throughout the development of this project.
+For more information, please visit the [Code Institute Full Stack Software Development Diploma Curriculum](https://codeinstitute.net/global/full-stack-software-development-diploma/?utm_term=code%20institute&utm_campaign=CI+-+ROW+-+Search+-+Brand&utm_source=adwords&utm_medium=ppc&hsa_acc=8983321581&hsa_cam=15207113220&hsa_grp=130324141420&hsa_ad=635849256710&hsa_src=g&hsa_tgt=aud-1971138565381:kwd-319867646331&hsa_kw=code%20institute&hsa_mt=e&hsa_net=adwords&hsa_ver=3&gad=1&gclid=Cj0KCQjwy9-kBhCHARIsAHpBjHhP3FHAGnhwmkB83_44PoOgU4d8e1cn01dQweFpMJnEfjnLAfhNMTgaAmNSEALw_wcB).

+- **Search Functionality Documentation:** The search functionality in this project was implemented using the documentation provided in the tutorial [Building a Search Functionality Django Blog](https://www.codesnail.com/building-a-search-functionality-django-blog-9/) by Code Snail.

+- **Django Crash Course:** The category model in this project was developed with the guidance from the [Code with Stein Django Crash Course](https://github.com/SteinOveHelset/crashblog) GitHub repository.

+- **Profile App Tutorial:** The profile app in this project was inspired by and created with the assistance of the YouTube tutorial [Django Blog (2/4) - Profile App - Authentication | Django Crash Course](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&ab_channel=DeeMc) by Dee Mc.

+- **Matt Rudge from Code Institute:** Grateful acknowledgement goes to Matt Rudge from Code Institute for his valuable contributions.
+You can find his work and resources in the [Code Institute Django3blog](https://github.com/Code-Institute-Solutions/Django3blog/tree/master/12_final_deployment) GitHub repository.

+- **Portfolio-Project-4-SizzleAndSteak:** Acknowledgements to Gareth McGirr for the inspiration and basis provided for implementing the verification email and password reset functionalities in this project.
+[GitHub Repository](https://github.com/Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak)